alisacrasia/alisacrasia/README.md

 														︶ ‿̩͙𝄞　"i can't sleep 'cause thoughts devour,"  ་།  　་༘࿐

-													           ꒷	゛  thought of you consume!"   𓏲ּ𝄢　₊
+													           ꒷	゛  thoughts of you consume!"   𓏲ּ𝄢　₊